vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/recordings.md

 * MP4 Recording:

-  - In addition to an HLS recording VisionStream will also output an MP4 recording, which you can use for any purpose, including your own distribution.
+  - In addition to an HLS recording, VisionStream can also output an MP4 recording, which you can use for any purpose, including your own distribution.
   - MP4 recordings are optional and can be enabled in the create breakout form.

 ## Transcription